Loans and Financing Options

 Federal Direct Subsidized (Stafford) Loan

 The Federal Direct Subsidized Loan through the Department of Education is available to help meet financial need.
-The interest rate for a Federal Direct Subsidized Stafford Loans disbursed after July 1, 2012, is fixed at 6.8% with a 1% origination fee.
+The interest rate for a Federal Direct Subsidized Stafford Loans disbursed on or after December 1, 2013, is fixed at 3.86% with a 1.072% origination fee.
 The federal government pays interest on the loan until you begin repayment.

 Federal Direct Unsubsidized (Stafford) Loan

 The Federal Direct Unsubsidized Stafford Loan is not based on financial need.
-The interest rate is fixed at 6.8% with a 1% origination fee.
+The interest rate for a Federal Direct Unsubsidized Stafford Loan first disbursed on or after December 1, 2013 fixed at 3.86% with a 1.072% origination fee.
 You are charged interest on this loan from the time the loan is disbursed until it is paid in full.
 If the interest is allowed to accumulate, the interest will be added to the principal amount of the loan and increase the amount to be repaid.

 If your financial aid package includes either the subsidized or unsubsidized (Stafford) Direct Loan and you wish to take advantage of this student loan, you are required to complete a Master Promissory Note (MPN) and Loan Entrance Counseling before the loan funds can be disbursed.
 Loan counseling is completed online at the Direct Lending website; the counseling session provides you with information that will help you understand your rights and responsibilities as a loan borrower, as well as information t0 assist you with managing your loans.